Looking for centerpiece ideas that will make your bridal tables stand

 website is filled with pictures and ideas galore .
 Be sure to visit my

 "how to" pages to learn designing tips for making a cascading wedding

 bouquet, a wrist corsage and matching boutonnieres.
 Don't miss the

 wedding cake photos and reception table swags, lights and decor.
 Now . .

 on to some unique centerpiece ideas for your reception.

 If you're having a small, intimate affair or a bridal luncheon, sweet posies in teacups make a darling centerpiece.
 Pictured here is Alstromeria, a very versatile flower that comes in yellow, white, burgundy, lilac and variegated colors.
 So pretty - yet a very economical choice.
 Cylinder Convenience cut foam by Oasis is round and fits perfectly into a mug or cup.

 Submerging flowers in clear, cylinder vases has become the latest rage.
 Coil silver decorative wire around a white orchid and slide carefully down into a vase.
 Add water slowly.
 The wire will help anchor the flower and keep it from floating to the top of the centerpiece.

-For this centerpiece take a clear, cylinder vase and put a small amount of colored Rainbow foam in the bottom.
+For this centerpiece take a clear, cylinder vase and put a small amount of colored rock or marbles in the bottom.
 Carefully add water and let settle.
 Drop in a small, hand tied bouquet.
 Using steel grass (which is a very round, stiff grass variety), create a "dome" over your flower bouquet.